The Friday Deploy That Taught Me to Respect PostgreSQL

 Damage: 12 minutes total downtime, ~8,000 active users affected.

-What made it catastrophic wasn't just the slow query — it was the retry storm.
+What made it catastrophic wasn't just the slow query.
+It was the retry storm.
 Every failed request retried three times with exponential backoff.
-As the DB slowed, concurrent queries multiplied, making it worse.
-A textbook thundering herd.
+As the database slowed, concurrent queries multiplied.
+Textbook thundering herd.

 The rollback took three minutes.
-Service was restored.
-But we had a feature users now expected — we couldn't just silently never ship it.
-We needed to understand exactly what went wrong.
+Service restored.
+But users now expected the feature, and we couldn't silently never ship it.
+We needed to understand what actually happened.

-PostgreSQL has remarkable introspection tooling if you know where to look.
-First stop:
+Postgres has remarkable introspection tooling if you know where to look.
+First stop was pg_stat_statements, which tracks cumulative query statistics.

 -- Find worst offenders by total time